Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Colombia?

 Partly.
 Claro, Movistar and Tigo launched commercial 5G in 2024, with the densest coverage in Bogota, Medellin and other large cities, while WOM holds 5G spectrum but had not switched on 5G as of early 2026.
 Coverage thins fast outside the main urban corridors.
-Simscanner does not yet publish a verified per-brand 5G figure for Colombia; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Colombia in the speed section.

 How do I activate an eSIM before arriving in Colombia?